Thearas/dodo/introduction.md

 ### Other Dump Parameters

 - `--analyze`: Automatically runs `ANALYZE TABLE <table> WITH SYNC` before dumping a table to make statistics more accurate.
 Default is off.
 - `--parallel`: Controls the dump concurrency.
 Increasing it speeds up the dump; decreasing it uses fewer resources.
-Default is `min(machine_cores, 10)`.
+Default is `min(machine_cores-2, 10)`.
 - `--dump-stats`: Also dumps table statistics when dumping tables.
 Statistics are dump to `output/ddl/db.stats.yaml`.
 Default is on.
 - `--only-select`: Whether to dump only `SELECT` statements.
 Default is on.
 - `--from` and `--to`: Dump SQL within a specified time range.